liferay/liferay-docs/discover/deployment/articles/00-deploying-liferay/10-installing-elasticsearch.markdown

 click the *Execute* button for *Reindex all search indexes*.
 When you do that, you should see some messages scroll up in the Elasticsearch log.

-For more details refer to the [Elasticsearch installation guide](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/_installation.html).
+For more details refer to the [Elasticsearch installation guide](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/_installation.html).

-You're almost done!
-The only thing left is to make sure Marketplace is working and optionally configure portal security.